 So when a machine search for a website, the machine asks the name server "who is this fella?", to which the server responds with a bunch of records containing ip address information.
 From these records, the querying machine then knows where to route the IP packets.

-DNS is cool, I guess (also nicely exploitable, maybe at a later date).
-But that's NOT the point of this post.
-We want to take a look at DNS's younger, sillier, crayon consuming cousin.
+DNS is cool, I guess.
+Idk man, I just wrangle photons.
+I wanted to take a look at DNS's younger, sillier, crayon consuming cousin.

 NBNS stands for NetBIOS Name Service, which, as the name implies, functions similarly to DNS.
 Most windows machines will default to this if they either a. can't get a response from the DNS server or b. in the case of network printers and the like.

-For this project, I've been using scapy and python, mostly because I wanted to get down and dirty with the details of nbns and other protocols.
-I'm extremely new to all of this, so any low level exposure to network traffic will do me wonders.
-There do exist packages and software out there that will do exactly what I want to do, which is target / pentest my windows machine, and they will do it much better.
-But my goal is to have fun :3
+For this experiment, I've been using scapy and python, mostly because I wanted to get down and dirty with the details of nbns and other protocols.
+I'm extremely new to all of this, so any low level exposure to network traffic is as magical and incomprehensible as an electric hotdog cooker to a moth.
+There do exist packages and software out there that will spoof NBNS responses, but my goal was to have fun and waste time :3

 Because I don't know what I'm doing, I decided to come out guns a blazin', and reply to the name query.
 When crafting my packet, I set the op code for query, cleared the Rcode (to tell my windows machine that the name is a-ok), and set the counts and resources to the appropriate values.
 Also, in order for the transaction to be valid, I need to respond to query with the same transaction ID.
 So I wrote a quick script to sniff packets until I receive a packet with the right NBNS question name with the correct designation (workstation).
 I then read the transaction ID, slap that bad boy in my packet, and yeet him off into the ether.